-- At first break (lunch), on the students' first day a sausage sizzle will be provided.
-Students are still encouraged to bring food items with them for second break (afternoon tea). - The Tuckshop will be open on the first day of school for students who wish to purchase food and drinks.
+At first break (lunch), on the students' first day a sausage sizzle will be provided.
+Students are still encouraged to bring food items with them for second break (afternoon tea).

 Week One Induction Program

 During the first week of school, Year 7 students will participate in an induction program aimed at assisting them to settle in and become comfortable with College life.
 The induction program will include: